Davis Riley Betting Profile: The Sentry - PGA TOUR

 - Riley teed off in 33 tournaments last season, collecting one top-10 finishes.

-- Last season Riley had his best performance at the Arnold Palmer Invitational presented by Mastercard at Arnold Palmer's Bay Hill Club & Lodge.
-He shot -6 and finished eighth (three shots back of the winner).
+- Last season Riley's best performance came at the Arnold Palmer Invitational presented by Mastercard, where he shot -6 and finished eighth.

-- Riley placed 54th in the FedExCup standings with 768 points last season.
+- Riley compiled 768 points last season, which ranked him 54th in the FedExCup standings.

 Riley's Strokes Gained Rankings